cmanon/wp-strava/readme.txt

 latest map to activities of a certain minimum distance

 == Changelog ==

+= 1.1 =
+Added [activity] short code to deprecate [ride] in the future Fixed static method call error in shortcode
+Added title to Strava Latest Map Widget
+Added Lance Willet to contributors

 = 1.0 =
 Change to Strava API V3